13twelve/legacypicturefill/README.md

 I love [picturefill](https://github.com/scottjehl/picturefill) and the fact it has such a wide browser support.
 But, maybe you want browsers it doesn't support to display images too.

-By default with srcset/<picture> we don't always specify an incredibly useful src for default.
-Sometimes we leave src empty, sometimes we make it a tiny [200 byte preview photo](https://code.facebook.com/posts/991252547593574/the-technology-behind-preview-photos/).
-These are totally fine, and advisable, for responsive images - especially as we don't want a large extra request in browsers that aren't true srcset supporters.
+By default with `srcset`/`<picture>` we don't always specify an incredibly useful src for default.
+Sometimes we leave `src` empty, sometimes we make it a tiny [200 byte preview photo](https://code.facebook.com/posts/991252547593574/the-technology-behind-preview-photos/).
+These are totally fine, and advisable, for responsive images - especially as we don't want a large extra request in browsers that aren't true `srcset` supporters.

 This leaves a problem for really old browsers in that they'll likely see no image at all.
 And they say a picture is worth a thousand words.